JGoyd/Insecure-By-Design/README.md

 ## TL;DR / Executive Summary

 ### The Discovery
-Forensic analysis of the Broadcom BCM4387c2 firmware identifies six universal architectural features that enable privileged execution, direct memory access, and independent operation outside of Host OS (iOS/Android) control.
+Forensic analysis of the Broadcom BCM4387c2 firmware reveals six universal architectural features that enable privileged execution, direct memory access, and independent operation outside Host OS (iOS/Android) control.

 ### The Problem
-This is not a vendor-specific bug, but a systemic architectural reality.
-Modern WiFi standards (802.11, PCIe) require chipsets to function as independent "computers within computers."
+This is not a vendor-specific bug, but a systemic architectural reality: modern WiFi standards (802.11, PCIe) require chipsets to function as independent "computers within computers."

 ### The Impact